psd-tools/psd-tools/README.rst

    structures that closely match the specification.
 No PIL images are constructed; image resources blocks and additional layer information are extracted but not parsed (they remain just keys with a binary data).
-The goal is to extract all necessary information from a PSD file.
+The goal is to extract all information from a PSD file.

 2) "Decoding": image resource blocks and additional layer information blocks are parsed to a more detailed data structures